The Renewable Energy Disaster

 4) Water shortages - Biofuel crop production causes water shortages because irrigation water is taken away from our shrinking supplies of safe drinking and agricultural water.
 There is not enough salt free water in the world to grow biofuel crops and still provide essential utility water for our homes, and to grow sufficient food for humans to survive.
 It takes 9,000 gallons of water to produce just 1 gallon of biodiesel made from soybeans, so we need to save our very limited supplies of ground water to grow food, not fuel.
 Even without biofuel production we are turning vast areas of land into desert every year through loss of topsoil due to farming for essential food.

-5) It's a lie - The Barack Obama "biofuel energy independence plan" is a scientific hoax and an economic fraud because current United States biofuel production methods use so much energy to create biofuels that they are simply not worth the effort.
+5) It's a lie - Biofuels are a scientific hoax and an economic fraud because biofuel production methods use so much energy to create biofuels that they are simply not worth the effort.
 Biofuel advocates often distort energy efficiency calculations by leaving out essential energy inputs required to make fuel.
 The average American does not understand that when you pour nitrogen fertilizers on crops, you are literally pouring on fossil fuel energy.
 Nitrogen fertilizers are so full of chemical energy potential that they are used to make explosives, so when you grow biofuels only part of the plant's energy accumulation comes from sunlight, and the rest comes from the fossil fuel energy we feed them.
 Rather than use natural gas to make fertilizer to grow biofuel crops, it would be more efficient to alter our cars to run on the natural gas directly.